suntorytime/phase-2-part-B/part-3/README.md

 0. `$ bundle exec rake db:create`

 ### Release 0: Add User Model and Migration
 Create both an empty `User` model and a migration to create the corresponding `users` table.
-Our `users` table will only need to store data related to authentication: a username and password.
+Our `users` table will only need to store data related to authentication: a `username` and a non-plain-text password.

 After the model and migration have been written, run the migrations by running the following commands.